agileshaw/CMPUT_301Assignment1/README.md

   list the expense items for a claim; show total currency amounts for the expenses of a claim;

-The app apk of this project is CMPUT_301Assignment1.apk
+The app apk of this project is TravelExpenseTracker.apk

 There is a video presentation of the project in VideoDemo folder.